UNSW-CEEM/NEMSEER/README.md

 `nemseer` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).

-Thanks to Nick Gorman for his help in reviewing elements of `nemseer`.
+Thanks to Nicholas Gorman for his help in reviewing elements of `nemseer`.